khonsulabs/bonsaidb/book/src/about/concepts/document.md

 # Document

-A [Document](https://dev.bonsaidb.io/main/bonsaidb/core/document/struct.Document.html) is a single piece of stored data.
+A [Document][document] is a single piece of stored data.
 Each document is stored within a [`Collection`](./collection.md), and has a unique ID within that Collection.
+There are two document types: [`OwnedDocument`][owned-document] and [`BorrowedDocument`][borrowed-document].
+The [`View::map()` function][view-map] takes a [`BorrowedDocument`][borrowed-document], but nearly every other API utilizes [`OwnedDocument`][owned-document].

-When a Document is updated, BonsaiDb will check that the revision information passed matches the currently stored information.
+When a document is updated, BonsaiDb will check that the revision information passed matches the currently stored information.
 If not, a [conflict error](https://dev.bonsaidb.io/main/bonsaidb/core/enum.Error.html#variant.DocumentConflict) will be returned.
 This simple check ensures that if two writers try to update the document simultaneously, one will succeed and the other will receive an error.

 ## Serializable Collections